 Donors who give to Facebook fundraisers are motivated by their personal connections with the fundraiser, whether it’s to the organization itself or the user hosting it.
 They could be:

 It’s important to understand what drives donors to give to Facebook fundraisers and Challenges.
 When it comes to Facebook, creating a positive association around giving to your organization can be the biggest factor in whether a donor gives or not.

 Continue reading to learn how you can draw on these motivations to appeal to donors on Facebook.

 We know that donors give to Facebook fundraisers because they are socially and emotionally motivated.
 They’re interested in providing support and making a difference, rather than securing a substantial tax break.
 So, how can your nonprofit use this knowledge to raise more?

 In our work optimizing Facebook Challenges, we’ve learned that discovering fundraisers when they’re started and connecting with those who start them can be instrumental in bringing in additional revenue.

 Here are a few main tips we’ve discovered in that realm:

 Each of these steps gives your team some control over the fundraising narrative, which as we’ve seen, can be instrumental to inspire a donor to give via Facebook.
 Plus, the GoodUnited team can assist and help your team not only raise more, but build long-lasting relationships with donors for years to come.

-Our Facebook fundraising services begin with thanking every user who has started a fundraiser on your behalf and inviting that user to opt-in to a discussion via Messenger.
+Once the Challenge begins, we'll thank every user who has started a fundraiser on your behalf and invite them to opt-in to a discussion via Messenger.
 Then, we share custom messaging sequences full of encouragement and tips to help that user make the most of their efforts.
 With this strategy, we gain information about the user and their motivations, then start building a connection that lasts.